ConcernedCitizen2025/Project2025-Assistant/_questions/072-social-security-changes-impact-beneficiaries.md

 ---
 layout: question
-title: "Social Security"
+title: "Proposed Changes to Social Security in Project 2025: Impact on Beneficiaries"
+description: "Explore how Project 2025's proposed changes to Social Security, including raising the retirement age and means-testing benefits, could impact beneficiaries and the program's sustainability."
 ---

+# Proposed Changes to Social Security in Project 2025: Impact on Beneficiaries

-### *What specific changes does Project 2025 propose for Social Security, and how might these changes impact beneficiaries and the long-term sustainability of the program?*
+## *What specific changes does Project 2025 propose for Social Security, and how might these changes impact beneficiaries?*

-# Project 2025’s Proposed Changes to Social Security: An In-Depth Analysis

 **Introduction**

-Social Security is a cornerstone of the American social safety net, providing financial support to millions of retirees, disabled individuals, and survivors.
-However, the program faces significant challenges, including long-term sustainability concerns due to demographic shifts and financial pressures.
-Project 2025 outlines several proposals aimed at reforming Social Security to address these issues.
-This analysis will explore the specific changes proposed in Project 2025, assess their potential impact on beneficiaries, and examine the implications for the program's long-term sustainability.
+Social Security remains a crucial pillar of financial support for millions of Americans, particularly retirees, disabled individuals, and survivors.
+However, with growing financial pressures on the program, Project 2025 outlines reforms aimed at addressing these challenges.
+This analysis explores the proposed changes, including raising the retirement age, means-testing benefits, and adjusting cost-of-living calculations, and assesses their potential impact on beneficiaries and the long-term sustainability of Social Security.

 **Proposed Changes to Social Security**